Dr. Marty Pets Information

 Best of Dr. Marty Pets

-Regardless of the fact that Nature’s Blend is Dr. Marty’s only dog food recipe, we want to highlight that it is high-quality and nutritious.
+Even though Nature’s Blend is Dr. Marty’s only dog food recipe, we want to discuss it further and highlight that it is high-quality and nutritious.

-The proportions of protein and fat are very satisfactory and would be suitable for dogs of all activity levels.
-Moreover, the protein and fat are provided by whole meat and fish ingredients, such as Beef, Turkey, and Salmon.
-These ingredients are highly digestible and very suited to dogs.
+The proportions of protein and fat in the recipe are very satisfactory and would be suitable for most dogs, including those that are more active.
+Moreover, the protein and fat in the recipe are provided by whole meat and fish ingredients, such as Beef, Turkey, and Salmon.
+These ingredients are highly digestible and very suited to a dog’s digestive system.

-The flaxseed present can boost the overall level of the Omega 3 Fatty Acids which many believe can provide several health benefits.
+The recipe also includes a small portion of flaxseed, which can boost the overall level of the Omega 3 Fatty Acids, which many believe can provide several health benefits.

-While some might be concerned by the inclusion of Pea Flour, the portion present is very small and is not worthy of concern.
+While some might be concerned by the inclusion of Pea Flour by Dr. Marty, the portion present is very small and is not worthy of serious concern.
 The addition of other minor fruit and vegetable ingredients could also prove advantageous thanks to the vitamins and minerals they can provide.

 While Dr. Marty’s dog food recipe may be the more popular of the two, his cat food recipe should not be neglected and is leaps and bounds above most commercial recipes.